EfeEmirYuce/AI-Project/readme.txt

 - Interactive Leaflet map
 - Click to select start and end points
 - Shows shortest path with distance
-- Uses traffic weights for realism
-- Dijkstra and A* algorithms for comparison

 ## How to Use
 1. Open `index.html` in your browser.